Ticketmaster: Live Nation merger

 In February 2009, Ticketmaster entered into an agreement to merge with event promoter Live Nation to form Live Nation Entertainment.
 The deal was cleared by the U.S. Justice Department in January 2010 under the condition that the company sell Paciolan to Comcast Spectacor or another firm, and license its software to Anschutz Entertainment Group (AEG), its biggest competitor.
 The new company, which would be called Live Nation Entertainment, would also be subject to provisions for 10 years that prevented it from retaliating against venues that partnered with competing ticketing firms.
-This consent decree was extended in 2020 by an additional 5 years, and that the company acted in violation of the terms of the 2010 agreement.
+When the DOJ planned to bring court proceedings against the company in 2020 for six violations to these provisions, Live Nation agreed to a settlement that extended them an additional fine years to 2025.
 Live Nation CEO Michael Rapino was named CEO of the new company.

 One year after merging, Live Nation settled a previous class action lawsuit against Ticketmaster which alleged that the company had misled plaintiffs in its descriptions of delivery and processing fees.

 Growth and acquisitions

 In 2015, Ticketmaster acquired Front Gate Tickets, a music festival ticketing service that provided services for festivals including Lollapalooza and Austin City Limits.
-The same year, the company acquired Universe, a DIY ticketing platform.
+The same year, the company acquired Universe, a DIY ticketing platform, and Two Toasters, a mobile app developer.
 In 2017, TicketWeb, Ticketmaster's self-service ticketing platform, acquired Strobe Labs, a marketing platform that allows users to market to fans through social media.
 In 2018, Ticketmaster acquired UPGRADED, a company which converts physical tickets into digital ones, utilising blockchain.
+In 2020, Ticketmaster acquired Taiwan's Tixcraft (拓元售票) for entering the Asian market.

 Products and services

-Ticketmaster sells tickets that its clients make available to them.
+Ticketmaster sells tickets that its clients make available to it.
 In 2009, Ticketmaster released a digital ticketing system that required customers to prove their identity prior to purchase.
 The company believed this would help circumvent brokers and scalpers.

 In 2016, Ticketmaster released a statement in favor of the Better Online Ticket Sales Act (BOTS Act), which banned the use of ticket bots to buy large amounts of tickets online and resell them at inflated prices.
 The following year, the company filed a lawsuit against the ticket broker Prestige Entertainment after the company used bots to buy more than 30,000 tickets to the Broadway play "Hamilton".

 The company reported nearly 500 million tickets sold for 400,000 events in 2018.

 In November 2020, Ticketmaster announced it will check the COVID-19 vaccination status of ticket buyers before issuing passes when live events return in 2021.
 Fans that either failed to verify their vaccination status or tested positive would be denied access to the event.